YaelGluskin/COVIDCare.api/README.md

 1. **Server Setup**:
    - Implemented using Node.js with Express framework.
-   - Set up routes to handle CRUD operations for users, clients, diseases, and vaccinations.
+   - Set up routes for handling CRUD operations for users, clients, diseases, and vaccinations.

 2. **Database Management**:
    - Utilized MongoDB as the primary database.